 This course considers some of the central problems and some of the central thinkers of a specific period, to be determined by the course lecturer, in the History of Philosophy, and expects a reading of the primary texts of the periods under study.
-The periods include Philosophies of the Ancient World (e.g., India, China, Asia Minor and Africa): Socrates, Plato and Aristotle; Post-Aristotelian Philosophy-Christianity in its early days, Medieval Philosophy: Modern Philosophy-Bacon, Descartes, Leibnitz, Spinoza, Malebranche, Hobbes, Locke, Hume, Rousseau, Machiavelli, Berkeley, Kant, etc.; Contemporary period-Wittgenstein, Russell, Rorty, Derrida, Ayer,
+The periods include Philosophies of the Ancient World (e.g., India, China, Asia Minor and Africa); Socrates, Plato and Aristotle; Post-Aristotelian Philosophy-Christianity in its early days, Medieval Philosophy-Bacon, Philosophy; Modern Descartes.
+Leibnitz, Spinoza.
+Malebranche, Hobbes, Locke, Hume,

-Quine, Wiredu, Sodipo, Nkrumah, Garvey, Malcolm X, Du Bois, Nyerere, Awolowo, etc.
+Rousseau, Machiavelli, Berkeley, Kant, etc.; Contemporary period-Wittgenstein, Russell, Rorty, Derrida, Ayer, Quine, Wiredu, Sodipo, Nkrumah, Garvey, Malcolm X, Du Bois, Nyerere, Awolowo, etc.

-PHIL6002: Advanced Epistemology
+PHIL6002: ADVANCED EPISTEMOLOGY

-This course provides a forum for the critical interrogation of issues in theories of knowledge, including epistemological and metaepistemological issues such as Why theory of knowledge?
-Sources, types and limits of knowledge; ways of knowing; scientific versus non-scientific knowledge; gendered epistemologies: naturalized epistemology; epistemology without a knowing subject: phenomenology knowledge: sociology of knowledge: knowledge and belief; truth and knowledge; sceptical epistemology; modernism and postmodernism in epistemology; contending epistemologies; knowledge in the natural sciences, social sciences, humanities, etc.
+This course provides a forum for the critical interrogation of issues in theories of knowledge, including epistemological and meta-epistemological issues such as Why theory of knowledge?
+Sources, types and limits of knowledge; ways of knowing; scientific versus non-scientific knowledge; epistemologies; naturalized gendered epistemology; epistemology without а knowing subject; phenomenology of knowledge: sociology of knowledge; knowledge and belief; truth and knowledge; sceptical epistemology; modernism and postmodernism in epistemology; contending epistemologies; knowledge in the natural sciences, social sciences, humanities, etc.

-PHIL6003: Advanced Metaphysics
+PHIL6003: ADVANCED METAPHYSICS